TC-TUNE

 - Tuner (for tuning)

-1. Place a cloth between the bridge and the body / Remove the lock nut
+1. Place a cloth under the bridge / Remove the lock nut

-Placing a cloth between the bridge and the body before loosening the tension prevents the bridge from scratching the body.
+Placing a cloth under the bridge before loosening the tension prevents the bridge from scratching the body.

-Next, remove the lock nut to remove the old strings.
+Next, remove the lock nut to take off the old strings.

 The Floyd Rose lock nut is the part that secures the strings at the headstock.